Series And Limits

 Figure 2: This is a diagram of the geometric series for a base ($r$) of $1/3$, going up to the $3^{-7}$, $2187^{-1}$, or ("$n=7$") -term.

-The sequence of sides ($1/2 + 1/4 + 1/8 +\ldots$) correctly (appears to) sum to one, because the sequence is comprised of steps which each leave a remainder of the unit (1) as $2^{-n}$—halving the distance to the unit, thus never reaching it in an infinitely precise way, and at the same time the partial-sum G.S. up to $n=3$ amounts to $0.875$, leaving a maximum of $0.125$ for the remaining terms in the infinite series sum giving appearance that the $r=0.5$ series summing to one. $r=1/3$ converges to $1/2$, which really is not obvious without the algebra for the formula.
-The formula for the geometric series is as follows:
+The sequence of sides ($1/2 + 1/4 + 1/8 +\ldots$) correctly (appears to) sum to one, because the sequence is comprised of steps which each leave a remainder of the unit (1) as $2^{-n}$—halving the distance to the unit.
+The Geometric Series of one third, $r=1/3$, converges to $1/2$ without the zero term.

 $$\begin{equation}\label{GS_partialSum} S_{m}=\sum^{m}_{n=1} r^n = \frac{r - r^{m+1}}{1-r}= (r - r^{m+1})(1-r)^{-1} \end{equation}$$